Eclipse IDE for ModusToolbox Quick Start Guide¶

 Building the application is not specifically required, because building will be performed as part of the programming and debugging process.
 However, if you are running the Eclipse IDE without any hardware attached, you may wish to build your application to ensure all the code is correct.

+In the Project Explorer, click on the Hello_World project.
 In the Quick Panel, click the “Build Hello_World Application” link.
 Build information will display in the Console pane.

 If you have the Hello_World project selected, you can also select Build Project from the Project menu or from the right-click menu.
 The Eclipse menus change based on what you have selected in the Project Explorer.